-So what happens if your neighbour burns down your entire block, thanks to his crappy bootleg electric scooter?
+So what happens if your neighbour burns down your entire block, thanks to his crappy bootleg electric PMD that caused a fire?

 You might be under the impression that you’re covered, since you vaguely remembering paying for some compulsory HDB fire insurance years ago.

 But you’re actually you’re not as covered as you think.
 In fact, if you didn’t buy a separate home insurance policy of your own volition, you’ll probably have to scrape your piggy bank clean to get your home back in liveable, non-charred condition.

 What the hell, right?

 - What does (and doesn’t) HDB fire insurance cover?

 - Fire insurance vs home insurance — what’s the difference?

 - What is home insurance and what does it cover?

 - Where can you buy home insurance and how much does it cost?

 - Cheapest home insurance policy in Singapore for HDB owners